 A propeller is an airfoil and like a wing it will generate an aerodynamic force much the same way.
 It has a leading and trailing edge, camber and a chord line.
 The cambered side is called blade back and the flatter side the blade face.
 The angle which the chord makes to the plane of rotation is the blade angle.
 The propeller is rotated by the engine and this creates thrust and moves the aircraft forward.

 Previous page discussed the propeller blade twist and performance, in this section we will discuss blade twisting forces and length and tip speeds.

-Having a understanding of these principles will really help you with learning to fly and keep your aircraft under control during take-off when these effects are most prevalent.
+Having an understanding of these principles will really help you with learning to fly and keep your aircraft under control during takeoff when these effects are most prevalent.

 Large stresses are involved when the propeller rotates.
 Think of centrifugal force and twisting and aerodynamic twisting forces acting on the blades, hub and pitch changing mechanism.
-Centrifugal force is opposed by centripetal force acting toward the hub (if this was not the case the blade would be thrown away), this force is proportional to the mass of the blade times the square of the rotational velocity.
+Centrifugal force is opposed by centripetal force acting toward the hub (if this was not the case the blade would be thrown away), this force is proportional to the mass of the blade times the square of the rotational velocity (½ m v2).

 During rotation centrifugal force acts from the hub span wise along the blades outward (pulling on the blade) and also on the leading and trailing edges along the blade.
 As the blade has a twist (blade angle) compared to the plane of rotation, the centrifugal force will try to fine the propeller along the pitch change axis toward the plane of rotation.

 This twisting force places a great demand on the pitch mechanism, counterweights are used to balance out this twisting toward the fine pitch.
 The force will be greater on wide bladed propellers compared to narrow blade types.